 measured out ingredients to make a single serving banana bread.

-• Ripe Banana: the riper the banana the sweeter the banana.
+• Ripe Banana: The riper the banana, the sweeter the banana.
 Also, a soft ripe banana mixes well.
 Just one banana for this single-serving banana bread recipe.

-How to Make an Eggless Banana Bread
+How to Make Banana Bread for One

 A small round baking dish coatedin butter and lightly sprinkled with flour.